From cutting the logs to milling, drying, and storing the wood, converting trees into lumber is a challenging process.

-Builder Scott McBride reflects on the reasons most carpenters get into the business and the disconnect between the act of building a house and making it energy efficient.
+Builder Scott McBride reflects on the disconnect between the act of building a house and making it energy efficient.

 "Mark your work in place whenever possible" is just one of several tips seasoned carpenter Scott McBride offers in this guide to measuring more efficiently and accurately on the job site.